Small Business Growth Alliance 2023: Reviews & Complaints

 Not What It Appears To Be

 The Small Business Growth Alliance presents itself as a membership-based organization that “provide[s] our members with essential products, services and educational resources that allow you to successfully address your most essential business needs.”
-However, Small Business Growth Alliance reviews from both employees and merchants strongly suggest that the SBGA is primarily in the business of selling merchant services and that it uses its name and branding to convince businesses that it serves in some kind of merchant advocacy role.
+However, Small Business Growth Alliance reviews from both employees and clients strongly suggest that the SBGA is primarily in the business of selling merchant services and that it uses its name and branding to convince businesses that it serves in some kind of merchant advocacy role.
 Unlike a true fee-reduction service, SBGA’s first priority is to switch business owners over to one of its merchant account contracts.
 This does not compare favorably to our list of best merchant services providers.

 SBGA Telemarketing Complaints

 This 800notes thread details an instance in which an SBGA representative “called and told my customer service rep that they were ‘confirming’ an appt for tomorrow at 10am with me (the owner) to review our credit card charges and determine the amount of a refund we were due for overcharges for our merchant services […] Only problem is, I didn’t call SBGA for any merchant services help or consultation and I am angry that they used a lie to gain access to me and my time through my company customer service rep who would not have known any better.”
 Another Small Business Growth Alliance review states that “Jennifer called on my work line acting like it was urgent for me to return call.
 Said she was from ‘Merchant Services’ (what business????) and that we may have had some increases in our fees and she needed to speak to me immediately about that.”
 These types of sales calls, which verge on “slamming,” are cited repeatedly in Small Business Growth Alliance complaints.

 Insiders Speak Out